AckerlyXu/heima/articles/batch/batch-dotnet-get-started.md

 >

 ## Run the *DotNetTutorial* sample
 When you run the sample application, the console output will be similar to the following.
 During execution, you will experience a pause at `Awaiting task completion, timeout in 00:30:00...` while the pool's compute nodes are started.
-Use the [Azure portal Preview][azure_portal] to monitor your pool, compute nodes, job, and tasks during and after execution.
-Use the [Azure portal Preview][azure_portal] or the [Azure Storage Explorer][storage_explorers] to view the Storage resources (containers and blobs) that are created by the application.
+Use the [Azure Portal][azure_portal] to monitor your pool, compute nodes, job, and tasks during and after execution.
+Use the [Azure Portal][azure_portal] or the [Azure Storage Explorer][storage_explorers] to view the Storage resources (containers and blobs) that are created by the application.

 Typical execution time is **approximately 5 minutes** when you run the application in its default configuration.